RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Introduction

-\begin{itemize} \item We propose a motion planning approach for redundant manipulators \textsc{RobotDiffuse}, which generates consistent moving directions compared to sample-based methods, and is the first to introduce constraints during training among DM-based methods, as far as we know. \item Using the point-cloud encoder, RobotDiffuse applies more simplified but complete physical constraints in the training phase. \item An encoder-only transformer is employed to capture the temporal dependencies in the moving fully, enhancing the coherence of the output planning and improving the model's ability to understand complex scenes. \item We release a highly complex motion planning dataset in non-desktop scenarios, with 1.6M frames of poses and 200 obstacle avoidance scenarios. \item Experimental results demonstrate the effectiveness of our approach and the promise of diffusion models in motion planning tasks. \end{itemize}
+\begin{itemize} \item We propose a motion planning approach for redundant manipulators, RobotDiffuse, which generates consistent moving directions compared to sample-based methods and is the first to introduce constraints during training among DM-based methods, as far as we know. \item We leverage an encoder-only Transformer architecture to fully capture the temporal dependencies in the movement sequences.
+This enhances the coherence of the output planning and significantly improves the model's ability to understand and navigate complex scenes. \item We release a highly complex motion planning dataset ROP, tailored for non-desktop scenarios, comprising 1.6 million frames of poses and 200 diverse obstacle-avoidance scenarios.
+Additionally, we provide the encoding methodology used for its generation. \end{itemize}